Jwonka/capstone-project-gameslayer/README.md

    - Download and install MySQL workbench (Version 8.0.30) from [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/).

 ### Step 1: Clone the Repository
-**Then, you'll need to download the project files to your computer.**
+**Then, you'll need to download the project files to your computer:**

 1. Clone the repository from GitHub.
    - https://github.com/it-sd-capstone/capstone-project-gameslayer